Skip to main content

 The Hierarchy

-- Group Members: Restricted visibility.
-They can only see objects (Integrations, Systems, Requests) explicitly assigned to their group.
+2. Group Members: Restricted visibility.
+Users can be assigned to one or more groups and can only see objects (Integrations, Systems, Requests) belonging to their assigned groups.

 Logic and Behavior

-- Strict Enforcement: Non-Super Admin users must be assigned to a group to read or write data in a multi-brand configuration.
+• Strict Enforcement: Non-Super Admin users must be assigned to at least one group to read or write data in a multi-brand configuration.

 Permissions Matrix